Germany ex-national soccer player Jerome Boateng fined for assault | DW | 09.09.2021

 A Munich district court sentenced the 2014 World Cup champion on Thursday to a fine totaling €1.8 million ($2.13 million) for dangerous bodily harm and verbal abuse.

-The longtime Bayern Munich star was found guilty of intentionally abusing his former partner, who is the mother of their twin daughters, during a Caribbean vacation three years ago.
+The longtime Bayern Munich star was found guilty of intentionally abusing his former partner during a Caribbean vacation three years ago.

-His ex-girlfriend, named Sherin S., told the court he punched her, causing her to lose her breath during a heated argument.
+His ex-girlfriend told the court he punched her, causing her to lose her breath during a heated argument.

-According to the indictment, Boateng bit Sherin S.'s head and threw her on the ground.
+According to the indictment, Boateng bit her head and threw her on the ground.

-"He hit me in the eye with his thumb, bit me in the head, and pulled me to the ground by my hair," she told the court.
+"He hit me in the eye with his thumb, bit me in the head, and pulled me to the ground by my hair," the woman told the court.

 The public prosecutors' office also accused Boateng of throwing a glass lantern and cooling bag at her.

-The 33-year-old, who signed for French club Lyon last week after a decade at Bayern, had denied the allegations claiming that Sherin S. had hit him in an argument about a card game, and he had pushed her away.
+The 33-year-old soccer player, who signed for French club Lyon last week after a decade at Bayern, had denied the allegations, claiming that his ex-girlfriend had hit him in an argument about a card game, and he had pushed her away.

 Boateng suggested she was bringing this case against him to increase his chances of success in a custody dispute over their children.